-APPENDIX A. - Temperature Guidlines
+Appendix A. - Temperature Guidelines

-The refrigerators should be operated according to Hussmann's published engineering specifications for entering air temperatures for specific equipment applications.
-Table I shows the typical temperature of the air entering the food zone one hour before the start of defrost and one hour after defrost for various categories of refrigerators.
+The refrigerators should be operated according to the manufacturer's published engineering specifications for entering air temperatures for specific equipment applications.
+Table 1 shows the typical temperature of the air entering the food zone one hour before the start of defrost and one hour after defrost for various categories of refrigerators.
 Refer to Appendix C for Field Evaluation Guidelines.